2026 Peachtree Road Race

-The Parkinson's Foundation is an official charity partner for the 2025 AJC Peachtree Road Race.
+The Parkinson's Foundation hopes to be an official charity partner for the 2026 AJC Peachtree Road Race.
 By signing up to run as a Parkinson's Champion you commit to raising funds and awareness for the Parkinson's Foundation, and in return you get access to a free entry (bib) to the race in addition to tons of other fun benefits and perks.
-You can learn more about our program and join our interest list at Run4PD.org.
+To join our interest list, send us an email.

 Fundraising Commitments: